rishiv3/pushy-notification/README.md

 # Pushy Notification
 Lightning-fast, highly-reliable push notification delivery

-Sending notifications to mobile devices
+Send push notifications to devices with this PHP code sample.

+The following code will send a push notification to devices with ````{message: "Hello World!"}```` as the payload.